alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### GOV.UK One Login

 Title case.
 Always use the full name, GOV.UK One Login.
-Not ‘One Login’, ‘login’ or acronyms.
+Not 'One Login', 'login' or acronyms.

 Do not refer to GOV.UK One Login as an account.
 This helps avoid confusion with other government accounts.

-For signing in to a service use ‘Sign in with GOV.UK One Login’.
+For signing in to a service use 'Sign in with GOV.UK One Login'.

-For signing in to your GOV.UK One Login, use ‘Sign in to your GOV.UK One Login’.
+For signing in to your GOV.UK One Login, use 'Sign in to your GOV.UK One Login'.

-Use ‘sign in details’ not ‘GOV.UK One Login details’ to refer to the information you sign in with, for example your email address and password.
+Use 'sign in details' not 'GOV.UK One Login details' to refer to the information you sign in with, for example your email address and password.

 See also the entry on [sign in or log in](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#sign-in-or-log-in).